dedeibel/humtemp/README.md

 Or manually call `envsubst` from the build script and then copy the files to your micropython prepared esp.

+## Blink Codes

+ - 10 times - could not connect to wifi and the network.
+Going to sleep for a while an retry.
+ - 8 times - could not fetch initial ntp time.
+Going to sleep for a while an retry.
+ - 6 times - OSError occured in main loop.
+Retrying after a few seconds (with increasing holdoff time).
+ - 4 times - Exception occured in main loop.
+Retrying after a few seconds (with increasing holdoff time).

+Blinks a lot more when debug is on - so this makes only sense when compiled without debug.

 ## Utility Tools

 ### terminal-loop.sh